 To help borrowers who go to school when interest rates are unusually high, the loan would have a built-in form of insurance that would keep their rates from ever being too much higher than the rate on loans being offered to current students.
 Additionally, to provide a targeted safety net for borrowers from low-income families, Pell Grant recipients would be eligible for interest-free deferments during periods of unemployment and economic hardship.

 Since July 2009, federal student loan borrowers have had additional repayment options that cap monthly payments as a share of their income and forgive any debt remaining after 20 or 25 years in repayment.
-These plans help to ensure that monthly payments are affordable, but the fact that one in four federal student loan borrowers are either delinquent or in default makes clear that many more borrowers could be benefiting from them.
+These plans help to ensure that monthly payments are affordable, but the fact that nearly one in four (23 percent) federal student loan borrowers are either 30 days delinquent or in default makes clear that many more borrowers could be benefiting from them.
 The Education Department has taken steps to promote awareness of income-driven plans and make it easier to enroll, but much more needs to be done.
 We strongly support bipartisan legislation (H.R.
 3554) introduced in 2017 that would automatically enroll severely delinquent borrowers in an income-driven plan to help prevent defaults, and automate the annual income recertification process required for borrowers to continue making income-driven payments.
 We also recommend replacing the multiple income-driven plans with a single, streamlined plan that lets all borrowers choose the assurance of manageable payments and forgiveness after 20 years.
 Monthly payments would be capped at 10% of a borrower’s discretionary income and remaining balances would be forgiven, tax free, after 20 year of payments.
 Additionally, we recommend targeting the benefits to borrowers who need help the most by phasing out the income exclusion for borrowers with high incomes, and eliminating the 10-year standard payment cap on monthly payment amounts.
 We strongly support legislation introduced in the Senate (S. 1948) in 2015 that reflects these recommendations.

 - Net Price Calculator.
 Federal law requires colleges to post online “net price calculators” to help students and families look beyond a college’s sticker price and learn which colleges they might be able to afford, before they have to decide where to apply.
 Unfortunately, our research has found that many calculators are hard to find, use, and compare.
-Subsequent guidance from the Department has helped, but more remains to be done to ensure that the calculators live up to their potential.
+Subsequent guidance from the Department has helped, but more must be done to ensure that the calculators live up to their potential.
 We strongly support bipartisan legislation introduced in the House (H.R.
 3694) in 2013 and in the Senate (S. 889) in 2017 to improve these tools based on our research, including by authorizing the creation of a central net price calculator portal so students could enter their information once and instantly get comparable net price information from multiple colleges.

 Interest rates on private loans are typically variable, like on a credit card, and over the life of the loan much higher than the fixed rates on federal student loans.
 Lower income students usually receive the worst rates and terms, and private loans do not have the important borrower protections and repayment options that come with federal loans.
 We recommend the changes below to reduce reliance on risky private loans and to enhance protections for borrowers who have such loans.
 For more information, see our publications and resources related to private loans.